 Brazilian cherry is an exotic species that is one of the most popular imported types of wood today.
 It is harvested from the Jatoba tree that grows in South & Central America and the Caribbean.
 It actually is not a cherry tree, but was given the name Brazilian cherry to be more attractive to consumers.
 It’s considered an endangered wood because it’s harvested from the heavily logged Amazon area, but it is still allowed to be purchased and sold.

 Brazilian cherry wood has a unique look to it.
 It’s a very deep red that can contain streaks of other colors, such as salmon, browns, and orange-yellow.
 One thing consumers should be aware of is that the red darkens over time, often turning shades of crimson or burgundy.
 Brazilian cherry has a hardness rating of 2820 on the Janka Hardness Scale, which means it’s a very hard wood.
 This contributes to its strength and durability.
 It’s available in both solid and engineered hardwood varieties, as well as synthetic wood imitation laminates.

 Let the Experts Do the Hard Work

 Brazilian cherry hardwood floors can be difficult to install, which is why it’s recommended that you have it done by a professional.
 As your local trusted flooring experts, Floor Coverings International Concord is here to help.
-We offer free in-home design consultations and estimates in the Concord, Walnut Creek, & Lafayette, CA areas.
+We offer free in-home design consultations and estimates in the Concord, Walnut Creek, Lafayette, & Martinez, CA areas.
 If you want to create an elegant look in your home, Brazilian cherry hardwood might be a great option for you.
 Call us today!

 You Might Also Be Interested In: